 - When weight is rapidly gained or lost, stretch marks may arise on the skin's surface.
 Stretch marks start out pink then gradually become red, then purple.
 Over time they can become lighter and almost disappear.
 Itchiness may accompany new stretch marks, as well as a wrinkled or crepe-papery surface.
 Skin can be treated with tretinoin cream, or through resurfacing procedures like laser treatment or chemical peels.

 - The strain of bearing excess weight may impact the veins in your legs and result in varicose veins and rupture of surface capillaries.
 Varicose veins, once visible, can be hard to remedy and can cause pain and swelling in the legs.
 Compression stockings provide support and prevent blood from pooling in the veins of the leg.
 Losing weight, staying active, and avoiding long periods of sitting can keep veins from worsening.

 - The strain of weight can extend down into your feet, pressing skin against the insides of shoes and rubbing painful corns onto the toes.
 To prevent corns, reduce weight and wear well-fitted shoes.
-Talk to your doctor about the safest way to treat corns, which may include soaking the feet and rubbing corns using a pumice stone or applying an OTC salicylic acid or urea cream to the corns.
+Talk to your doctor about the safest way to treat corns, which may include soaking the feet and rubbing corns using a pumice stone or applying an OTC salicylic acid to the corns.